How do I build in my dishwasher?

 The kitchen panel is attached to the dishwasher door with a number of screws.
 For this, you will have to drill screw holes in the right place.
 The manual for your built-in dishwasher shows exactly how to measure to determine where these holes should go.
 This is usually done based on a template that you place over the door.
 Be careful that you don't drill too deep.
 You don't want to drill through the panel.Tip: if you measure twice, you won't need to drill twice.

 Next, we're going to attach the kitchen panel to the door of the dishwasher.
 In most cases, you hang the kitchen panel on the door of the dishwasher, and then screw it tight.
 Look in the installation manual how to do this with your dishwasher.

 Step 7: secure the dishwasher

 With the panel attached, it's now time to secure the dishwasher in the kitchen.
 Use the previously placed mounting brackets to secure the dishwasher with a manual screwdriver.

 Step 8: replace the baseboard

-Put the baseboard back.
-If necessary, saw off part of the baseboard to make room for the door.
+Put back the baseboard.
+If necessary, saw the baseboard to make room for the door.